genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

-If you want to reuse the same pipeline on different data, you can create the data flow identical to the pipeline used to create the original file, by selecting the file of interest and choosing **Create new Data Flow** from the available "Manage" apps.
+If you want to reuse the same pipeline on different data, you can create the data flow identical to the pipeline used to create the original file, by selecting the file of interest and choosing **Create new Data Flow** from the available "Manage" applications.

 .. image:: images/data-flow-editor-1.png

-This will open **Data Flow Editor** app - one of apps in our system that are used to work on data flows.
-Data Flow Editor app gives a visual representation of the pipeline and allows you to choose your input files, for example sequencing assays, and a reference genome.
+This will open **Data Flow Editor** application - one of applications in our system that are used to work on data flows.
+Data Flow Editor application gives a visual representation of the pipeline and allows you to choose your input files, for example sequencing assays, and a reference genome.
 We would like to highlight here also that a range of public reference genomes have already imported from Ensembl and readily